kpilszak/singleton-pattern/README.md

 This project shows usage of singleton pattern.
 The main principle is to ensure a class only has one instance and provide a global point of access to it.

-In singleton pattern we make use of a private constructor, a static method combined with a static variable.
+In singleton pattern we make use of a private constructor and a static method combined with a static variable.

 ## Technologies
 Project is created with: